 Do you want to get involved or make a donation to support BRCAinBC?

 We are always looking for people who are passionate to support our work in the community.
-There are opportunities to join our committee, participate in fundraising activities, support and organize community education events, and participate in community advocacy.
+There are opportunities to join our board, support and organize community education events, and participate in community advocacy.